 Of course you do!
 And I wouldn’t be a good decorator friend if I didn’t show you.
 Take a look at the video below to see exactly what changed & why.

-At the start of this post, I said that checklists, pretty baskets/bins, & a label maker were not the answer to your organizing goals.
+At the start of this post, I said that checklists, pretty baskets/bins, & a label maker were not the answer to all your organizing problems.
 But they are all helpful tools & will help make the process fun.

 I personally don’t use labels & checklists much – only if I have a huge job to tackle.
 But here are 3 “tools” I use a lot to stay organized in any room.